Acquisitions Procedures for Faculty

 Rush requests also are held for you at the Circulation Desk after you are notified that they are ready for checkout.

-To request a list of all the items ordered at your request during a specified period of time, contact Dana Hendrix at x1241.
+To request a list of all the items ordered at your request during a specified period of time, contact Amy Anderson at ext.
+1639.

 As a matter of policy, the Acquisitions Department carries out the ordering and purchasing of all materials for the library collection.
 The department has negotiated discounts up to 18-20 percent off retail prices and has free shipping with certain vendors.